newgan/blur/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: issue
+name: Issue
-about: an issue
+about: Report an issue
 title: ''
-labels: ''
+labels: issue
 assignees: ''

 ---